Blind welfare allowance is a means-tested payment from the HSE to people age 18 and over who are blind or have a visual impairment.

 Qualifying for blind welfare allowance

-You may be likely to get blind welfare allowance if you have a visual impairment and:
+It's likely you will get blind welfare allowance if you have a visual impairment and:

 - get the Blind Pension from the Department of Social Protection